 (EQ Magazine interview, December 2008)

 "I just have a need for space in a recording.
 I feel that a lot of modern recordings are lacking space and depth in the stereo field.
 Many recordings sound flat, with all the sounds pushed right up in your face.
 I hate that.
 I like older recordings where you can feel the space around the performers.
-It’s not that I’m on some retro trip—that gets old—I just want there to be some difference in distance between the instruments."
+It’s not that I’m on some retro trip—that gets old—I just want there to be some difference in distance between the instruments."- Jim James

 (EQ Magazine interview, December 2008)